Properties Of A Shield Volcano

 Formation of Shield Volcanoes: A Tale of Effusive Eruptions

 The formation of a shield volcano is a testament to the power of persistent, yet relatively gentle, volcanic activity.
 Unlike the explosive eruptions of stratovolcanoes, which are driven by highly viscous, gas-rich magma, shield volcanoes are primarily built up by the accumulation of countless lava flows.
 These flows originate from the relatively low-viscosity, basaltic magma that typically has a low silica content.
-This low viscosity allows the lava to flow easily over long distances, spreading thinly across the landscape.
+In real terms, this low viscosity allows the lava to flow easily over long distances, spreading thinly across the landscape.
 Over thousands, even millions, of years, these successive lava flows build upon each other, gradually forming the broad, gently sloping shield shape that gives these volcanoes their name.

 The source of this basaltic magma is usually a hotspot, a plume of unusually hot mantle material rising from deep within the Earth.
 These hotspots can remain stationary while tectonic plates move over them, resulting in a chain of shield volcanoes, such as the Hawaiian Islands.
-Alternatively, shield volcanoes can form at divergent plate boundaries, where tectonic plates pull apart, allowing magma to rise to the surface.
+Plus, alternatively, shield volcanoes can form at divergent plate boundaries, where tectonic plates pull apart, allowing magma to rise to the surface.
 The Mid-Atlantic Ridge, a vast underwater mountain range, is a prime example of shield volcanoes formed at a divergent boundary.

 Distinguishing Properties of Shield Volcanoes: Gentle Slopes and Vast Lava Fields